avelino/awesome-go/.github/PULL_REQUEST_TEMPLATE.md

 **Note**: _that new categories can be added only when there are 3 packages or more._

 **Make sure that you've checked the boxes below that apply before you submit PR.**
 _Not every repository (project) will require every option, but most projects should.
-Check the Contribution Guidelines for detials._
+Check the Contribution Guidelines for details._

 - [ ] The package has been added to the list in alphabetical order.
 - [ ] The package has an appropriate description with correct grammar.